-- The first place winner and runner-up will be invited to a special awards presentation held at the Law Society in Vancouver, BC.
-Travel and accommodation costs for a student not living in Metro Vancouver will be provided by the Law Society. - Both the winning and runner-up essays will be profiled on the Law Society's website.
-The Law Society will issue a news release announcing the names of the winner and runner-up. - The winning essays will also be published in the Benchers' Bulletin.
-The Benchers' Bulletin is published by the Law Society to update BC lawyers, articled students and the public on policy and regulatory decisions of the Benchers, on committee and task force work and on Law Society programs and activities.
+- The first prize winner will receive an award of \$1000; the runner-up will receive \$500. - The first place winner and runner-up will be invited to a meeting of the Law Society's Governing Board (the Benchers) for a presentation of their award.
+The meeting is held at the Law Society in Vancouver, BC, although participation by virtual means may also be provided. - Both the winning and runner-up essays will be profiled on the Law Society's website.
+The Law Society will issue a news release announcing the names of the winner and runner-up.